NielOk/JadeOak-Programming-Language/README.md

 # JadeOak-Programming-Language
-High-Level Programming Language for JadeOak OS.
+Function-based, high-level programming language built on top of Python.
+Designed as conceptualizer and place for test Python code to be built and run before moving it to Python.
+Helps organize complex code to make more sense to the developer.
+Very helpful for early Python learners, but can help highly experienced developers with organization.
-This programming language was created for my JadeOak OS operating system, and it was made from Python.
 Check the "example.jadeoak" file for a little bit of a tutorial on how to write in the JadeOak Programming Language, or you can look at the source code for more clues.
-In general, it is like Python except the language is a little easier to understand.
+In general, it is like Python except the language is easier to understand and more organizable.